guiguiboy/PHP-CLI-Progress-Bar/README.md

 How it works
 ============

-There is one namespace ProgressBar that coçntains 2 classes Manager and Registry.
+There is one namespace ProgressBar that contains 2 classes Manager and Registry.

 Manager is responsible to manage the progress bar.
 Each instance of this class is associated with a Registry object.
 Each time the Manager needs to keep a metric, it is stored in this object.

 When the display is requested, the script uses the string format and iterates over all replacement rules.
-Replacement are handled by closures.
+Replacements are handled by closures.

 The progress bar has the following default output :
 %current%/%max% [%bar%] %percent%% %eta%